incoder1/IO/README.md

 For Windows GCC you can use MSYS2 MinGW64.
 Otherwise (for example TDM GCC etc. ) you need to find/build
-	- libiconv
+	- gnuiconv
-	- gnutls  with all dependencies
+	- gnutls 3.0+  with all dependencies

 ### Building with CMake
 To build with CMake build tool to can use following command